ithacaxyz/porto/README.md

 #### Granting keys via `experimental_connect`

 Keys may be granted upon connection with the `authorizeKey` parameter on the [`experimental_connect`](#experimental_connect) JSON-RPC method.

+If `authorizeKey.publicKey` is absent, Porto will generate a new arbitrary "session" key to authorize on the account.

 Example: